 - Native Advertising

-This gobbledygook leaves many business leaders puzzled or even paralyzed.
-Further complicating the matter, these same business leaders know that other organizations are reaping significant success through digital marketing.
+This gobbledygook leaves leaders of mid-size businesses puzzled or even paralyzed.
+Further complicating the matter, these same business leaders recognize that other organizations are generating rapid growth through digital marketing.

-In fact, there is some level of truth in the hype, but frequently not enough to justify the hype.
+In fact, there is some level of truth in the hype, but frequently not enough to justify meaningful investment.
 At best, many of these next-big-things are simply evolving tactics.
 No sound marketing strategy should be substantially based on a single tactic.
 Successful, sustainable marketing is a mix of many, well-integrated tactics.

 Invest in Results, Not Hype

 So what's the best approach?
 Focus on the required results first.
-Deeply understand what type of results best propel the organization.
-Then and only then, work backwards from results to formulate strategy and select tactics that will create the desired results -- effectively and efficiently.
-An honest process likely creates a plan largely composed of proven, predictable tactics.
-If some new and trendy tactics are selected, it will be for the right reasons.
+Deeply understand which results best propel the organization.
+Then and only then, work backwards from results to formulate strategy and prioritize tactics that will create the desired results -- effectively and efficiently.
+An honest process creates a plan largely composed of proven, predictable tactics.
+If a few new and trendy tactics are selected, it will be for the right reasons and proportions.

 Chief Results Officer